HarryPaniccc/writing/The Einzberns have Returned - Draft 1.md

 Toren hated guard duty.
 When he was a boy he always imagined it to be glamorous.
 Holding a spear against the darkness beyond the walls, daring whatever prowled the marshes surrounding Novest to try and take what he protected.
 Like the heroes of the stories he had listened to growing up.
 Legends like the Einzbern monster hunters with their blades of sunlight, the Renslayer atop his dragon battling the enemies of the kingdom, and the warrior dwarves of Steinwalde.
 Now Toren knew the truth.
 There was no glory waiting for him out in the darkness.
 Just a death indifferent to everything about him but the meat on his bones.

 He completed his round for the hour and returned to the square where the rest of the guards had gathered.
 Though they were not permitted to join in on the fighting club while on duty, it helped that the sounds of people could be heard from a good hundred feet away from the inn.
 Toren checked in on the other guardsmen who were delaying their patrols or betting on a hand of cards.
-He took a drink from the water barrel, chatting with the pretty girl who had come to deliver the group some warm stew, and did his best not to pay any mind to the dark building at the end of the road.
+He took a drink from the water barrel and filled his lantern with as much oil as it would take, chatting with the pretty girl who had come to deliver the group some warm stew, and did his best not to pay any mind to the dark building at the end of the road.

 Every town in Sirkonos had a ghost house or an ancient barrow from which legends emerged, but few were actually haunted, and fewer still were young enough that people knew what the buildings were actually used for before they became folklore.
 The dark townhouse down the main road of Novest was one of those few cases.
 A few months ago, the remains of the Taurig family had been found after the sheriff had ordered the door knocked down.
 The night before, the neighbours had heard what they had called the sounds of someone butchering an animal, but had thought nothing of it until the scent of decay had spread along the street by the noon sun.
 Toren didn't have the displeasure of seeing the remains, but he knew the men who did, and they almost burned the building down.
 Some of them still think they should.

->[!Note]
->Edit the paragraph below I think.
-"Thats not the worst of it" is kinda lame

 And then, while on guard later in the week, he had seen the Taurig daughter — Selene was her name — walk down the road and into the marsh, apparently completely healthy, despite having had most of her organs removed just a few days prior, and her body buried alongside her family.
 The two voices within him disagreed that night.
 The wisdom that kept his sidesword sheathed had told him to ignore it and live another day.
 The hopeful child that he used to be called him a coward.
 He wasn't sure which one he believed.